2018 Fredericton shooting: Shooting

 On 10 August 2018, around 7:00 a.m.
 ADT, multiple witnesses reported dozens of shots being fired on Brookside Drive between Main Street and Ring Road in a residential neighbourhood on the north side of the city of Fredericton.
+At 7:10 a.m., Fredericton Police officers Lawrence Robert Costello and Sara Burns responded to calls of shots being fired outside of an apartment building.
+They arrived to the scene of two people on the ground and were fatally shot upon approaching them.
 The area was locked down by Fredericton Police, who told residents to stay in their homes.
 At 8:17, police said they were investigating a shooting with multiple fatalities, and asked people to avoid the area.
-The two deceased officers were reportedly the first responding officers to the scene, and the two civilian victims were already on the ground when officers responded.
+The two deceased officers were reportedly the first responding officers to the scene.
+Gunfire was exchanged between the suspect and police.

 Around 9:00, an apartment building located at 237 Brookside Drive was evacuated.
 A resident of the building told reporters that he awoke to gunshots around 8:30, looked out his window and saw three bodies.
 Officers stated around 9:30, they entered an apartment and arrested the suspect.

 Around 11:00, local police said that there was no further threat to the public and the lockdown was lifted.
 Police said that the area would be contained for the "foreseeable future" due to the ongoing investigation.

 Victims

+A call went out to the deputy police chief informing him that two officers had been shot after responding to a call.
 At 10:28 ADT, Fredericton Police said two of the four dead were police officers.
 Dr. Everett Chalmers Regional Hospital reported it was treating multiple victims.
 On 11 August, the hospital clarified that it had received only the four fatalities and the injured shooter.

-The dead officers were 45-year-old Lawrence Robert Costello and 43-year-old Sara Burns.
-Police have identified two dead civilians as musician Donnie Robichaud and his girlfriend, Bobbie-Lee Wright.
-The ex-wife of victim Donnie Robichaud told the media that she swore at Prime Minister Justin Trudeau during his condolence call with her.
+The two officers killed were 45-year-old Lawrence Robert Costello and 43-year-old Sara Burns, both constables.
+Police have identified two dead civilians as musician Donald Adam Robichaud, 42, and his girlfriend, Bobbie-Lee Wright, 32.

-Suspect
+Accused

-Police said they shot and arrested the suspect, a 48-year-old Matthew Vincent Raymond, who sustained serious injuries.
-Multiple media sources have reported that he was interested in first-person shooter video games and was known for being "ignorant" and "Islamophobic."
+Police said they shot and arrested the suspect, a 48-year-old Matthew Vincent Raymond of Fredericton, who sustained serious injuries.
+Multiple media sources have reported he was known for being "ignorant" and "Islamophobic."
 Others, notably the office manager for the apartment complex, described him as "polite" and "pleasant."
 The suspect was charged with four counts of first degree murder.
 His trial began September 15, 2020.
 He was later found not criminally responsible.
+Raymond is currently held at the Restigouche Hospital Centre.